By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 necessary, futures can be blocked on (although this is discouraged).

-is an object holding a value which may become available at some point.
+A Future is an object holding a value which may become available at some point.

 This value is usually the result of some other computation:

-is completed.Completion can take one of two forms:
+Future is not completed.Future is completed.Completion can take one of two forms:

-is completed with a value, we say that the future was successfully completed with that value.Future
+Future is completed with a value, we say that the future was successfully completed with that value.Future is completed with an exception thrown by the computation, we say that the Future was failed with that exception.A Future has an important property that it may only be assigned

 once.

-object is given a value or an exception, it becomes
+Once a Future object is given a value or an exception, it becomes

 in effect immutable-- it can never be overwritten.